nsaphra/website_old/content/post/model-scheduling.md

 tags = []
 categories = []

+summary = "Notes on incrementally constraining the topology of a neural network as a method of regularization."

 # Featured image
 # Place ymy image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 # Use `caption` to display an image caption.